Eric Boulanger: Mastered for iTunes

 Boulanger was the first engineer to work on an iTunes "Mastered for iTunes" release for Colbie Caillat's All of You (released July 12, 2011 on the iTunes Store).
 The MfiT was a collaboration (between NARAS and Apple) to improve the quality of digitally downloaded music, and Boulanger collaborated with Apple's engineering team on the project.
 Boulanger mastered the Red Hot Chili Peppers' album I'm with You as the second "Mastered for iTunes" release (August 22, 2011).

 The Bakery

-The Bakery opened in 2015 after the death of Doug Sax, and the closing of the Mastering Lab.
+The Bakery opened on the Sony Pictures Lot in Culver City, CA. in 2015 after the death of Doug Sax, and the closing of the Mastering Lab.
 In 2020, Boulanger mastered Diana Krall's This Dream of You.